grimme-lab/xtb_docs/source/qcxms_doc/qcxms_run.rst

 .. figure:: ../../figures/qcxms/QCEIMS.png
   :align: center

-  Steps during the production runs in the EI and CID modules
+  Steps during the production runs in the EI and CID modules.
+CID module not yet available,

 Input keywords in *qceims.in*